-    Alright, let’s go one step further in the quality control of your night photography with getting the proper foreground exposures.
-To do this, I’ll take you through my step by step process of shooting the Milky Way rising over Mobius Arch in the Alabama Hills.
+All right, let’s go one step further in the quality control of your night photography with getting the proper foreground exposures.
+To do this, I’ll take you through my step-by-step process of shooting the Milky Way rising over Mobius Arch in the Alabama Hills.

 My friend Kevin Jordan and I scoped out Mobius Arch during the afternoon to be sure we would get the best spot to shoot.
 Using the PhotoPills app, we decided that we should probably be at an angle to the arch to get the best view of the Milky Way.

-To adjust to the lack of enough light to brighten up the foreground we decided that we would have to shoot double exposures and blend them together in Photoshop later.
-So, we took turns shooting five minute long exposures to get the correct foreground exposure of Mobius Arch.
-Yes, the night sky was completely blurred and overexposed due to the long exposure, but the arch was perfect and we knew we were going to blend the sky out anyways.
+To adjust to the lack of enough light to brighten up the foreground, we decided that we would have to shoot double exposures and blend them together in Photoshop later.
+So, we took turns shooting five-minute long exposures to get the correct foreground exposure of Mobius Arch.
+Yes, the night sky was completely blurred and overexposed due to the long exposure, but the arch was perfect and we knew we were going to blend the sky out anyway.

 Where we would originally have just a silhouette of the arch, we got this.